-There has been an awakening of kundalini knowledge among the Western populations since the 1970s because of two major reasons: more people who are trained in the spiritual disciplines are likely to release the energy, and the increased number of people that are aware of kundalini are more likely to recognize its symptoms or benefits.
+There has been an awakening of kundalini knowledge among the Western populations since the 1970s because of two major reasons: more people who are trained in the spiritual disciplines are likely to release the energy, and the increased number of people that are aware of kundalini are more likely to recognize its symptoms or benefits, for example in meditation

 Not all kundalini experiences are identical to those classical awakenings experienced in yoga, but may vary in intensity and duration.
 Typically the yogi meditates to arouse the kundalini and then to raise it through his or her body.
 (It should be remembered though, not all types of yoga are devoted to the arousal of kundalini.)
 First, the yogi feels the sensation on heat at the base of the spine, which may be intensely hot or pleasantly warm.
 The energy then travels up a psychic pathway parallel to the spinal column.
 The sushumna is the central axis, crisscrossed in a helix by the ida and pingala.
 As it rises the kundalini activates the chakras in succession.
 The body becomes cold and corpse-like as the kundalini leaves the lower portions and begins to rise.
 The yogi is likely to shudder, tremble, or rock violently, feel extreme heat and cold, hear strange but not unpleasant sounds, and see various kinds of lights including an inner light.
 The length of the kundalini may be fleeting or last several minutes.
 The objective is to raise the kundalini to the crown chakra, where it unites with the Shiva, or the male polarity, and brings illumination.
 The yogi then attempts to lower the energy to another chakra, but not below the heart chakra because descent to lower chakras is thought to produce ego inflation, rampant sexual desire, and a host of other ills.
 By repeatedly raising the kundalini to the crown, the yogi can succeed in having the energy permanently stay there.